A full-scale humanitarian crisis is unfolding as thousands have fled fighting in northern Ethiopia’s Tigray region.

-Since November 2020, fierce fighting between the Tigray regional government and Ethiopian federal forces has caused deepening misery.
+Since early November 2020 fierce fighting between the Tigray regional government and Ethiopian federal forces has killed thousands and displaced millions of Ethiopians.

-Many of the refugees are women and children.
-Most fled with barely any belongings and arrived exhausted from walking long distances over harsh terrain.
+Since the violence began, refugees have been arriving at remote border points that take hours to reach from the nearest towns in Sudan.
+Many are women and children.
+Most left with barely any belongings and arrived exhausted from walking long distances over harsh terrain.

 Letha was seven months pregnant when she made the difficult decision to leave her home in Ethiopia’s western Tigray region without all of her family.